 Finally, the new law includes this prohibition: “none of the funds provided under this heading in this Act may be used to require people experiencing homelessness to receive treatment or perform any other prerequisite activities as a condition for receiving shelter, housing, or other services.”

 Funding is supposed to be released in two waves.
-The first wave will use the regular ESG formula, under a 30-day time frame, and will include up to $2 billion of the $4 billion.
-The second wave will be distributed based on a new formula developed by HUD, taking into account the needs of states and communities to deal with COVID-19.
+The first wave used the regular ESG formula, and it distributed $1 billion of the $4 billion.
+The second wave is being distributed based on a new formula developed by HUD, taking into account the needs of states and communities to deal with COVID-19.

 On May 20, 2020, Congressman David Price (D-NC), Chairman of the Transportation, Housing, and Urban Development Appropriations Subcommittee, and Ranking Member Mario Diaz-Balart (R-FL) sent a letter to the Secretary of Housing and Urban Development, Ben Carson, urging the department to immediately take steps to ensure CARES Act funding is promptly disbursed to states and local communities.
 CARES Act funding approved on a bipartisan basis that has yet to reach local grantees include: $5 billion for the Community Development Block Grant (CDBG) program, $4 billion for the Emergency Solutions Grant (ESG) program, and $65 million for the Housing Opportunities for Persons with AIDS (HOPWA) program.